Skip to main content

 Auth.js (formerly known as NextAuth) is a runtime-agnostic library based on standard Web APIs.
 It deeply integrates with multiple modern JavaScript frameworks to provide a simple, extendable, and always private and secure authentication experience!

 This guide will explain the basic steps for integrating Auth.js (formerly known as NextAuth) with Web3Auth for authentication.
 In this guide, you will learn how to set up NextAuth (aka Auth.js), configure the OAuth provider for our use case, and use the OAuth provider to retrieve the id_token.
-Finally, we will demonstrate how to implement the Google OAuth flow for user authentication and generate an Ethereum key using the Web3Auth SFA Web SDK.
+Finally, we will demonstrate how to implement the Google OAuth flow for user authentication and generate an Ethereum key using the Web3Auth SFA JS SDK.

 Important Links